If you are publishing your thesis in whole or in part, there may be a few things to address.

 Archiving your thesis in BURA is required under University regulations, so it is important where you publish your thesis in whole or in part, that you tell your publisher of this requirement to deposit your final thesis in the University's open access research archive.

 As standard, many publishers ask you to transfer full copyright ownership to them, however, as a contract, it must be open to negotiation, and you should try to retain your copyright ownership if possible.
 You may be able to choose an open access option, giving the publisher a licence to publish.
-If publishing with a Brunel academic as co-author, you must publish using open access mechanisms under University policy.
+If publishing with a Brunel academic as co-author, you must ensure that the work is made open access under University policy.
 This gives your work maximum visibility and raises your profile, and that of the University.

 It's possible for work to be placed under a temporary embargo where it will be published.
 However you should advise your publisher, that the thesis will be archived in BURA, when the embargo expires.
 See Submitting your thesis for more information on applying for an embargo.